 Schedule a Grooming Appointment for Your Pet

 Grooming services are available by appointment only Monday through Friday.
 All pets and breeds are welcome; however, your pet must be current on vaccinations.
-To schedule a grooming appointment, please log in to My Pet Records to submit your request online, call OSSVH and ask for Christine or call Christine directly at 301-774-9878.
-You can also email Christine.
+To schedule a grooming appointment, click here to submit your request online, call OSSVH and ask for Christine or call Christine directly at 301-774-9878.
+You can also email Christine at email@example.com

 Here is more detailed information on grooming your pet at home: